karthikvt22/LINUX-/README.md

 Feel free to browse the repository and use the information as needed.
 If you find any errors or have suggestions for improvement, please don't hesitate to contribute.

+## Contributions

+As this is primarily is a public learning repository, contributions are actively encouraged also constructive feedback and corrections are always welcome.

+## Author

+Karthik V T